 On Christmas day it doesn’t close down either like many other cities around the world.
 The public transport still works and many of the restaurants are open.
 There are even some museums that you can visit.

-Things to do : Christmas in Paris
+How to spend Christmas in Paris

 The City of light becomes a fairyland over this period.
 A good way to see the lights is to ride on the big wheel on the Place de la Concorde for amazing views of Jardin des Tuileries and the Champs-Elysées.